TheChouzanOne/ExtendingAlga/Blog/bfs.md

 I am unsure if this post is unnecessarily large, but I wanted to explain everything in detail.
 Again, I want to try to make it as friendly as possible to newcomers like me.
 Remember that any comments are welcome.

-Also, I am not sure what will come after this post, but if this implementation is good enough, I believe it would be a good idea to benchmark it, or improve it if it's necessary.
+Also, I am not sure what will come after this post, but if this implementation is good enough, I believe it would be a good idea to benchmark it, or improve it if necessary.

 That's it for me, have a great day and thank you for taking the time to read this!